PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     Returns the :class:`PacketCache` for this pool or nil.

-  .. method:: ServerPool:getDisableZeroScope()
+  .. method:: ServerPool:getZeroScope()

     .. versionadded:: 2.0.1

-    Whether dnsdist will disable the EDNS Client Subnet :doc:`../advanced/zero-scope` feature when looking up into the cache, when all servers from this pool are down.
+    Whether dnsdist will enable the EDNS Client Subnet :doc:`../advanced/zero-scope` feature when looking up into the cache, when all servers from this pool are down.

   .. method:: ServerPool:getECS()